jesusfvj/repository-searcher-back/README.md

    - Set the authorization callback URL to the URL where your application will be running.
    - Once the OAuth app is created, you will receive a client ID and a secret ID.
 Make a note of it.
 4. Create a `.env.development` and a `.env.production` file in the root directory of the project.
+5. Connect to your mongoDB database.
-5. Add the following information to the both files and complete according to the stage of the proccess:
+6. Add the following information to the both files and complete according to the stage of the proccess:
    ```
    # SERVER
    PORT=<your-port-number>